What is compilation?

 • Lexical analysis means studying the words or vocabulary of a language

-• This stage involves identifying lexical ‘tokens’ in the code
+• This stage involves identifying lexical ‘tokens’ in the code by checking lexemes against predefined rules

 • Tokens represent small meaningful units in the programming language, such as: